google/cql/README.md

 > When using these tools with protected health information (PHI), please be sure to follow your organization's policies with respect to PHI.

+## Web Playground
+To quickly experiment with the CQL engine and editable FHIR data, try our local web playground in the browser at [cmd/cqlplay](cmd/cqlplay).

 ## CLI

 When intending to run the CQL engine locally over small populations or for quick